-The submission that the sole purpose of the Respondent's registration of the Disputed Domain Names was to resell them for financial gain is strengthened by the fact that the Respondent has not used either of the Disputed Domain Names to the Complainant's knowledge.
-Certainly, the Respondent was not using either of the Disputed Domain Names as at the date of this Complaint.
-Copies of each of the sites generated by entering the Disputed Domain Names into the Internet Explorer window browser are attached at Annexure 26.
+The submission that the sole purpose of the Respondent's registration of the Disputed Domain Name was to resell it for financial gain is strengthened by the fact that the Respondent has not used the Disputed Domain Name to the Complainant's knowledge.
+Certainly, the Respondent was not using the Disputed Domain Name as at the date of this Complaint.
+A copy of the site generated by entering the Disputed Domain Name into the Internet Explorer window browser is attached at Annexure 28.

-The WIPO decision of Telstra Corporation Limited v Nuclear Marshmallows (Case No. D2000-0003), a copy of which is attached at Annexure 27, makes it clear that the concept of "use in bad faith" in paragraph 4(a)(iii) is not limited to positive action, and that inaction is within the concept. i.e. Inactivity by the Respondent may therefore amount to 'the use of the domain name in bad faith'.
+The WIPO decision of Telstra Corporation Limited v Nuclear Marshmallows (Case No. D2000-0003), a copy of which is attached at Annexure 29, makes it clear that the concept of "use in bad faith" in paragraph 4(a)(iii) is not limited to positive action, and that inaction is within the concept. i.e. Inactivity by the Respondent may therefore amount to 'the use of the domain name in bad faith'.
 This conclusion is also supported by the actual provisions of the UDRP.
-It is noted that only paragraph

-4(b)(iv) of the UDRP involves a positive action.
-It is therefore submitted that the non-use or passive holding of the Disputed Domain Names by the Respondent, especially in circumstances where the Respondent is actively trading the Disputed Domain Names and has admitted to holding the Disputed Domain Names for 'investment purposes', also amounts to the use of the Disputed Domain Names in bad faith.
+It is noted that only paragraph 4(b)(iv) of the UDRP involves a positive action.
+It is therefore submitted that the non-use or passive holding of the Disputed Domain Name by the Respondent, especially in circumstances where the Respondent is actively trading the Disputed Domain Name and has admitted to holding the Disputed Domain Name in bad faith.